Executive Editorial

 We are proud to announce that our next College ID Camp is coming in early 2026.

-This was a great success last year and we want to thank all the staff involved in coordinating this event, scheduled for February 21st.
+This was a great success last year, featuring 10 college coaches from around the region, and we want to thank all the staff involved in coordinating this event, scheduled for February 21st.

-This is a great opportunity for boys from inside and outside the club.
-It's an opportunity to play in front of various college coaches.
+It's also an opportunity to play in front of various college coaches and FC Cincinnati scouts.

 Links to learn more or register will be included at the end of this newsletter.
 If you are reading this and know of someone who would be interested in attending, please share- it could help them with college opportunities.